 The error indicates that the account used for the connection does not have enough privileges on the target computer.

-- ‘Simple File Sharing’ option is enabled (for Windows XP) on the remote machine
+- Simple File Sharing option is disabled (for Windows XP) on the remote machine